 - Complete a Request for Change/Action form and mail it to the Office of Teacher Certification to add the graduate credits to your South Carolina teaching certificate.

 - Complete a Student Legal Name Change/Correction Request form if needed.

-Do you need replacements of official completion documentation?
-Complete the Lost Documentation form to request replacement transcripts.
+Do you need a replacement of the official completion documentation for a renewal course?
+Complete the Lost Documentation form to request a replacement certificate of completion.
 Please allow up to three (3) business days for us to retrieve your official documents, and send them to you via email.

 VirtualSC PD does not not mail hard copies of official documents, so please make sure you provide us with your email address.
 We also do not resend your official transcripts for graduate courses.
 For replacement transcripts, please re-order them from The College of Charleston.

-- For inquiries regarding educator certification, please email us at firstname.lastname@example.org.
+- For inquiries regarding educator certification, please email firstname.lastname@example.org.

-- For inquiries regarding alternative certification programs, please email us at email@example.com.
+- For inquiries regarding alternative certification programs, please email email@example.com.

 - Please see the Educator Services website for the most up to date hours of operation.

 For the most current information on COVID-19 Emergency Provisions to Assist Current and Prospective Educators, go to https://ed.sc.gov/educators/certification/notices/.

 Graduate courses taken with VirtualSC PD may be used toward your Bachelor’s Plus 18 Graduate Semester Hours (BA+18) or Master’s Plus 30 Graduate Semester Hours (MA+30).
 In order to qualify for the BA+18 or MA+30 class levels on a course-by-course basis, all applicable coursework must be earned within a seven year time frame.